theartofquirky/diyaudio/README.md

 # diyaudio

-This repository contains various diy audio posts and information.
+This repository contains information about my diy audio projects.